magento/devdocs/src/guides/v2.4/graphql/mutations/delete-requisition-list-items.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`requisitionListItemUids`| [ID!]! | An array of UIDs representing products to be removed from the requisition list.
-`requisitionListUid`| ID! | The unique ID of the requisition list.
+`requisitionListItemUids`| [ID!]! | An array of UIDs representing products to be removed from the requisition list `requisitionListUid`| ID! | The unique ID of the requisition list

 ## Output attributes